 7. Stick to it

 You're now ready to approach your home in a whole new way.
 By breaking the tasks down small, thinking of organization as a task that only needs 15 minutes each day, and learning to view rooms as zones which can be easily tackled, you'll be set up for life.
-Look at targeted areas like hallway storage ideas and don't let yourself get overwhelmed.
+Look at targeted areas like your entryway and don't let yourself get overwhelmed.
 You can do it.
 Good luck!